Killing of James Boyd

 James Matthew Boyd (April 8, 1975 – March 16, 2014) was an American man who was fatally shot by Albuquerque Police Department officers Keith Sandy and Dominique Perez in the foothills of the Sandia Mountains in Albuquerque, New Mexico on the evening of March 16, 2014.
 A resident of a nearby subdivision called police at 3:28 p.m. to report that a man had been camping on the mountain behind his house for the previous month, a violation of local regulations.
 Two Open Space officers were the first to respond.
-They approached Boyd as he lay under a sheet of plastic; Boyd, mentally ill with a diagnosis of schizo-affective disorder, became irate, wanting to know why the "raid".
+They approached Boyd as he lay under a sheet of plastic; Boyd, mentally ill with a diagnosis of schizo-affective disorder, became irate, wanting to know why the "raid" was occurring.
 When an officer tried to pat him down, he produced two pocket knives, threatening the officers with them.
 The caller watched the confrontation from his second-story window and later testified that Boyd threatened the officers.

 The Open Space officers called for backup and Albuquerque police and New Mexico State police responded.
 A police officer with crisis intervention training testified that he had made some progress with Boyd, but that his supervisor pulled him off and sent him to secure the perimeter of the standoff location.
 Officer Mikal Monette testified that Boyd never did drop his knives and surrender, but did put them away and agreed to keep his hands out of his pockets.
 K-9 officer Scott Weimerskirch stepped into the role of negotiator and supervisor, he said, because there was no dialogue taking place when he arrived.

 Boyd eventually said he would depart, picked up some of his possessions, and took a step downhill.
 An officer said "Do it." (referring to the use of a stun grenade).
 Sandy threw a Stun grenade at Boyd, and Rick Ingram, the acting ROP sergeant at the site, fired his Taser shotgun, but it did not have any noticeable effect on Boyd.
 At the same time Weimerskirch sent the dog to bite him, then ran to the dog when it attacked the blue bag rather than Boyd.
 Startled, Boyd produced the knives again.
 Perez and Sandy testified that they felt he posed an imminent threat to Weimerskirch.
 Sandy said he moved closer to cover the dog and its handler.
 As officers approached, Boyd turned a quarter turn to his left and was shot.